sahildua2305/AddNewVirtualHost/README.md

 Once you have the script, you can run it everytime you want to create a new virtual host as shown below:

     $ bash add-site-localhost.sh project-folder-name project-url

+Notes:

+1. Script works for Ubuntu machine only.
+2. Make sure port 80 is open.